-It’s the same device for each test, so I think results are pretty close from the real benefits you can get of these SD cards
+I used the same device for each test, so I think results are pretty close from the real benefits you can get of these SD cards.

-I will use here the most common benchmarking tools on Linux, and I added a bonus :
+I will use the most common benchmarking tools on Linux, and I added a bonus:

-- dd and hdparm : I added them because they are often used as a reference for benchmarks.
+- dd and hdparm: I added them because they are often used as a reference for benchmarks.
 But they are not the best way to compare SD cards.
-As you’ll see, they give you a general idea about write and read speed, but in a real usage, you’ll not have the same results
+As you’ll see, they give you a general idea about write and read speed, but in a real usage, you won’t have the same results.

-- fio : fio is a much better tool for benchmarking SD cards.
-I have done a test with many small files, mixing reading and writing, to get a better idea of how it will work in a real usage
+- fio: fio is a much better tool for benchmarking SD cards.
+I have done a test with many small files, mixing reading and writing, to get a better idea of how it will work in a real use.

-- ioping : you probably already know the “ping” command to see how fast a remote host is responding through the network.
+- ioping: you probably already know the “ping” command to see how fast a remote host is responding through the network.
 It’s the same thing for ioping but for storage devices.
-It measures the latency of your SD card, it’s good to have the fastest SD card, but if the system has to wait 10 seconds for each new file to read, it’s not so good in reality 🙂
+It measures the latency of your SD card.
+It’s good to have the fastest SD card, but if the system has to wait 10 seconds for each new file to read, it’s not the best :).

-I will now give you all the results I got during these tests, with a graphic to make it more meaningful
+I will now give you all the results from these tests, with a graphic to make it more meaningful.

-After that, I will compare all of them and give you my opinion about the best SD card to choose in each case
+After that, I will compare all of them and give you my opinion about the best SD card to choose.

 Let’s start with dd